-The Securities and Exchange Board of India (SEBI) is a Government appointed regulatory board, that received its statutory powers in 1995.
-It has authority to regulate and supervise all financial entities dealing in the securities market.
+The Securities and Exchange Board of India (SEBI) is a Government-appointed regulatory board, that received its statutory powers in 1995.
+It has the authority to regulate and supervise all financial entities dealing in the securities market.
 SEBI is one of the most influential regulatory organizations in the world that takes the matter of regulating the security markets quite seriously indeed.

 Main guidelines for Indian traders